FederatedAI/FATE/federatedml/tree/README.rst

 Homo Secureboost
 ----------------

-Unlike Hetero Secureboost, Homo secureboost is conducted under a different setting.
+Unlike Hetero Secureboost, Homo Secureboost is conducted under a different setting.
 In homo secureboost, every participant(clients) holds data that shares the same feature space, and jointly train a GBDT model without leaking any data sample.

 The figure below shows the overall framework of the homo secureboost algorithm.